-This is one of the most common sources of confusion I see from Florida homeowners: the difference between a site plan vs survey Florida requirements, and which one you actually need for your permit.
+Site plan vs survey Florida is one of the most common sources of confusion I see from Florida homeowners.
+Many people don’t understand the difference between a site plan vs survey Florida requirements, and which document is actually needed for permit approval.

 What Is a Property Survey?